Sustainable Bordeaux on a Path to Total Participation

 Strength in numbers

 In February of 2020, the Crus Bourgeois announced its latest classification, reintroducing the historic three-tier system, and making engagement in an HEV Level certification a qualifying criterion.
-By 2025, certification at a HEV Level 2 or Level 3 will be mandatory.
+Starting with the 2025 classification, HEV Level 2 certification became mandatory for all Crus Bourgeois châteaux, with Level 3 required for the Supérieur and Exceptionnel tiers.
+Looking further ahead, HVE Level 3 is set to become mandatory for all classified châteaux starting in 2030.

 Château Grand Corbin-Despagne was a member of the first Bordeaux SME, gaining ISO 14001 and HEV3 (High Environmental Value, Level 3) certification in July 2013.
 François Despagne is the seventh generation at the Château; he can trace his family in Saint-Émilion back to the 13th century.
 When he took over in 1996, no herbicides had ever been used at this Classified Growth, and he has farmed sustainably ever since.
 The property was certified Terra Vitis in 2005 by AFAQ-AFNOR.
 In 2004, he started organic trials, converting fully in 2010, obtaining Organic certification in 2013.
 Since 2018, he has been experimenting with biodynamics.